IsmaelDLG/IsYourVPNTrustworthy/AreVPNsAnonymus.md

 Deep packet inspection (DPI) [^21] or packet sniffing is a type of data processing that inspects in detail the data being sent over a computer network [^16], and usually takes action by blocking, re-routing, or logging it accordingly.
 It is used by ISPs, government agencies, and hackers to monitor and retain all of the data transmitted to and from your computer, including confidential and private information.
 To help customers bypass this, VPN providers are actively implementing modified OpenVPN protocols with added obfuscation layers, which masks VPN traffic away from view of DPI crawls.
 Check your VPN provider on this topic.

 ## Free or Paid VPNs?
-Free VPN services normally offer slower bandwidth and a smaller server range.
+Free VPN services normally offer slower bandwidth and a smaller server [^28] range.
 It is also important to consider that everyone wants to make a living, so while they claim to be free, they may make money using other means, which, in some cases, compromise the users confidentiality ( see the case of [Hola](#Hola-VPN) in the appendix ).

-A legitimate and reliable paid VPN service offers several advantages, including a much more private environment, authentic guarantees, faster speeds, more servers, more extra features and add-on services, as well as being less likely to log traffic or connection logs.
+A legitimate and reliable paid VPN service offers several advantages, including a much more private environment, authentic guarantees, faster speeds, more servers [^28], more extra features and add-on services, as well as being less likely to log traffic or connection logs.
 Normally, and given that you pay for them, they are more likely to be safe compared to free services.

 ## Can I be tracked while using a VPN?